 As for the pain, it actually depends on your tolerance but it was generally a painless procedure that required no incisions.
 The insertion only takes a couple of minutes.
 The local anesthetic felt a bit stingy! (it actually hurt more than the actual insertion) But you need it to numb the skin before inserting the implant using a special applicator but with no stitches required!

 A pressure bandage is then placed on the arm to reduce the chance of bruising or bleeding.
-My arm was in a bandage and can’t get it wet yet for 24 hours.
+My arm was in a bandage, so I can’t get it wet yet for 24 hours.
 My doctor asked me to wear the bandage for a week.

 You may watch my vlog of the actual Implanon insertion!